oracle-livelabs/oci/peoplesoft-oda/0introduction/introduction.md

 ## About this Workshop

-This workshop covers the basics needed to create and provision a PeopleSoft Environment using OCI.
+This workshop guides through the steps to setup the PeopleSoft PICASO configuration with Oracle Digital Assistant.

-After completing this workshop you should have a better understanding of OCI, the ability to create and access a PeopleSoft environment that you created as well as view all of the components that were created during the lab to make that possible.
-After the completion of the lab, you will tear down, or destroy, all created components.
+After completing this workshop you will have a better understanding of OCI Digital Assistant and the ability to configure and integrate a PeopleSoft environment whether it exists on OCI or on-premises.

 Watch the video below for an Introduction To PeopleSoft PICASO Digital Assistant.
 [Lab overview](youtube:HCF482DDcrM)